Photo: Wikipedia

 Agenda

-This workshop will be held on 8/7 at 8 AM – 12 PM Pacific Time (In-Person).
+This workshop will be held on Monday, August 26th from 9:00 AM – 1:00 PM Spanish time.

 An agenda for the workshop is as follows: